Want to increase the oxygen in your blood cells? Then eat beetroot! Or, even better, don’t eat actual whole beetroot, just drink Organifi Red Juice!

 Organifi have a savvy approach to their marketing, they have built a community that are willing and able to buy into the brand and to try all their new innovations.

 But my real concern with this blend is how little they have really included in it.

 It’s relatively easy I suppose in a Greens blend to include lots of nutritionally-heavyweight ingredients.
 Greens tend to be packed full of nutritional value.
 With berries, I just can’t see why you wouldn’t eat them.
 I also don’t feel that Organifi Red Juice has a lot of added value.

 The portion amount is quite small, the amounts of each ingredient therefore must be minimal, which means that – for a relatively inexpensive blend amongst the competition – it actually works out to be poor value for money.

-I would definitely stick with the Greens over the Reds, and probably go looking for a brand that were more transparent in their labelling.
+I would definitely stick with the Greens over the Reds, and probably go looking for a brand that was more transparent in their labeling.
 Sorry Reds, you’re not for me!

 LifeHacker Guy Greens Recommendation